PozzOver13/learning/bayesian_modeling/README.md

 # Bayesian Modeling and Computation in Python

 Authors:
-- Osvlado A. Martin,
+- Osvlado A. Martin: researcher at the National Scientific and Technical Research Council (CONICET) and contributor to open source projects for Bayesian statistics.
-- Ravin Kumar
+- Ravin Kumar: Data Scientist @ Google working on Gemini and contributor to open source projects for Bayesian statistics.
-- Junpeng Lao
+- Junpeng Lao: Data Scientist @ Google working on Gemini and contributor of PyMC3 and TensorFlow probability.

 GitHub:
 - https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1/tree/main